Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 Seller Disclosure Requirements

 HB 381 also targets confusion in the marketplace surrounding electric mobility devices.
-Sellers of high-powered electric devices that are not legal e-bikes would be required to clearly disclose that:
+Sellers of high-powered electric devices that are not legal e-bikes are now required to clearly disclose that:

 - The vehicle is not an electric-assisted bicycle, and